 You don’t really want to meet these guys just yet as it will likely be a waste of time and maybe even a little embarrassing for all concerned.

-After the first three months or so it is possible that another agency may well turn the eye of the client and they may be prepared to meet up to flirt a little, but it is unlikely to lead to anything more at this stage; however, it can be good to get on their radar, just don’t expect anything more than a peck on the cheek and a ‘lovely to meet you, let’s keep in touch’ and if you push for anything more you may well get your face slapped (metaphorically of course!!).
+After the first three months or so of the agency client relationship it is possible that another agency may well turn the eye of the client and they may be prepared to meet up to flirt a little, but it is unlikely to lead to anything more at this stage; however, it can be good to get on their radar, just don’t expect anything more than a peck on the cheek and a ‘lovely to meet you, let’s keep in touch’ and if you push for anything more you may well get your face slapped (metaphorically of course!!).

 So – good to meet, long-term prospect.